Nordic Blades

 6. Skyllermarks (made in Sweden)

 You get what you pay for.
 The more expensive blades are made from harder steel, which holds an edge longer and needs less sharpening.
-Buy a more expensive blade and you’ll save money and/or time on sharpening.
-For example, on clean, dirt-free New England ice, Isvidda blades typically stay sharp for a year; Lundhags blades stay sharp for two years, and Zandstra blades can go up to five years before they need sharpening.
+Buy a more expensive blade and you’ll save time and money on sharpening.
+For example, on clean, dirt-free New England ice, Isvidda blades typically stay sharp for a year; Lundhags blades stay sharp for two years; Skyllermarks and Zandstra blades can go up to five years before they need sharpening.
 But if you skate out west in Montana or Alaska, all bets are off, as dust and dirt blowing onto the ice from shore can dull your blades in a single outing.
 If you have to sharpen your blades after every use, harder steel doesn’t buy you much.

 What length blades to get?
 And how many pairs?